nixwiz/sensu-go-pushover-handler/README.md

-  -b, --messageBody string       The message body, in token substitution format (default "{{.Check.Output}}") -m, --messageTitle string      The message title, in token substitution format (default "{{.Entity.Name}}/{{.Check.Name}}") -O, --okPriority int8          The priority for OK status messages (default 0) -t, --pushoverToken string     The Pushover API token, if not in env PUSHOVER_TOKEN -u, --pushoverUserKey string   The Pushover User Key, if not in env PUSHOVER_USERKEY -U, --unknownPriority int8     The priority for Unknown status messages (default 1) -W, --warningPriority int8     The priority for Warning status messages (default 0)
+  -b, --messageBody string       The message body, in token substitution format (default "{{.Check.Output}}") -m, --messageTitle string      The message title, in token substitution format (default "{{.Entity.Name}}/{{.Check.Name}}") -O, --okPriority int8          The priority for OK status messages (default 0) -t, --pushoverToken string     The Pushover API token, if not in env SENSU_PUSHOVER_TOKEN -u, --pushoverUserKey string   The Pushover User Key, if not in env SENSU_PUSHOVER_USERKEY -U, --unknownPriority int8     The priority for Unknown status messages (default 1) -W, --warningPriority int8     The priority for Warning status messages (default 0)
 ```